nzlosh/err-stackstorm/README.md

 ##### Configuration
-A *url* is required to correctly configure Out-of-bands authentication for ChatOps.
+A *url* is required to correctly configure client-side authentication for ChatOps.
 ```
     'rbac_auth': {
         'clientside': {